rashanjibowu/bankmarketing/bank_marketing_model.md

 Rashan Jibowu
 May 18, 2015

 This document details how a model was built using data from the UCI Machine Learning data repository.
 Our aim is to predict whether a customer is likely to open up a bank account.
+The data can be found [here](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

 ### Preparing the environment